A family-friendly pasta pomodoro recipe. Make this classic Italian pasta sauce with tomatoes, olive oil and basil in less than 30 minutes.

 In the meantime, bring a large pot of salted water to a boil and cook your pasta.
 Drain it well.
 Toss the pasta in a large bowl with Parmesan cheese and garnish with sprigs of fresh basil that are torn into pieces.

-- 2 (28-ounce) cans crushed tomatoes or whole peeled tomatoes, crushed
+- 2 (1.2 l) 28-ounce cans crushed tomatoes or whole peeled tomatoes, crushed

 - 1 teaspoon granulated sugar